martinSternelius/Magento-2-Qliro_QliroOne/README.md

 - **Debug Mode** — a website-specific flag that indicates debugging mode.
 In debugging mode, the logging is very detailed, but debug mode must only be used for troubleshooting or during development, otherwise website will be easily overflown with extensive logged information.
+- **Eager Checkout Refreshes** - If enabled, the lock and unlock of the Qliro One checkout is skipped.
+It also skips the refresh of checkout when an update is made in the Iframe.
+Enabling this is not encouraged!

+### Merchant Configuration Settings

+All settings here are website-specific.

+- **API type** — specifies a type of API.
+Two are supported, Sandbox and Production.
+- **Merchant API Key** — specifies merchant'specific API Key.
+- **Merchant API Secret** — specifies merchant'specific API secret. this option is stored encrypted.
+- **Preset Shipping Address** — if set to "Yes", Qliro One checkout will use a fictional shipping address based on the current store postal code to create Qliro One order.
+Otherwise, the order will be created without any shipping address.

 ### General Module Settings